clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 - ISBN is integer but it needs to also accept leading 0 so figure that out
 - ISBN is a VARCHAR now but will it let it be the id and controllers accept it as param for searches????
+- Add models __repr__ and that stuff
+- Add errors and error handling
+- Add comments and docs

 #### SQL